Spiral Sweet Potato Tart with Whipped Maple Ricotta

 - Spread the whipped maple ricotta along the bottom of the tart.

 - Quickly dip one piece of sweet potato sliced in the olive oil, or bush with oil using a pastry brush.
-Roll the strip into a tight circle and place in the center of the tart.
+Roll the strip into a tight circle and place it in the center of the tart.
 Dip the next sweet potato in olive oil and roll around the first slice.
 Continue wrapping the sweet potato slices in concentric circles until the tart is full.

-- Brush the top of the spiral sweet potato tart with any remaining olive oil, then sprinkle with cinnamon, salt and pepper.
+- Brush the top of the spiral sweet potato tart with any remaining olive oil, then sprinkle with cinnamon, salt, and pepper.

 Notes

-For a gluten free tart, use this recipe for the crust.
+- For a gluten free tart, use this recipe for the crust.

 Recommended Products